comicfans/comicfans.github.io/_posts/2026-02-09-journal-on-camera-latency-measure.md

 avg_frame_rate=154080/641 ~ 240.37 FPS
 ```

-the trick here is to use avg_frame_rate (actual file frame rate) instead of r_frame_rate.
-Consumer grade slow motion recording
-usually deployed variable frame rate, 240 is not always the exactly value. then compare the delta between slowmo frame timestamp
-and the latest QrCode timestamp on that frame (by aligning first slowmo frame time to first frame latest Qrcode timestamp).
-we got following result:
+Use avg_frame_rate (actual file frame rate) instead of r_frame_rate.
+Consumer grade slow motion recording usually deployed variable frame rate, 240 is not always the exactly value.
+Compare the delta between slowmo frame timestamp and the latest QrCode timestamp on that frame (by aligning start time of both time series). we got following result:

   ![image]({{ site.baseurl }}/images/2026-02-09-journal-on-camera-latency-measure/slow-motion-page-flip-diff.png),

-Here we see the jitter between two timestamp, since monitor refresh timing doesn't aligned to slowmo capture timing, it's possible
-that for one monitor fresh, the phone just capture latest content, but for another fresh, that timestamp already shown for 6 ms and
+Here we see the jitter between two time series, since monitor refresh timing doesn't aligned to slowmo capture timing, it's possible that the phone capture just appeared content, or capture the very out-of-date content (already stay for 1/165 sec on screen).
+The slow motion video shows that no more than one new image appear at same time, so now I'm confident to say the KMS/DRM Qrcode flush logic is correct.
-being captured by phone

-combined with the slow motion video (no more than one new image appear at same time), now I'am confident to say the
-KMS/DRM Qrcode display code is working as expected.
-Now using my
-webcam for similar analysis:

-but before testing , first verify v4l2 information, my webcame support variable frame rate, when it detects not so much motion in scene,
+And we also need to verify v4l2 setup, my webcame support variable frame rate, automatically reduce the frame rate if no big motion in scene (and automatically restore FPS if you wave your hand in front), annoying for latency testing.
-it automatically reduce the frame rate, 30 FPS setup might gives back 15 fps streaming (and if you wave hands in front of it, you find it restored to 30 FPS)
-which will be annoying for testing.

 ```
-v4l2-ctl --all
+v4l2-ctl --all| grep dynamic_framerate
-...

      exposure_dynamic_framerate 0x009a0903 (bool)   : default=0 value=0